-Bird & Exotic Pet Surgery and Hospitalization in Bedford Hills, NY
+Bird & Exotic Pet Surgery and Hospitalization in Westchester County, NY

 At the Veterinary Center, our services are not limited to preventative medical care for healthy birds and exotic pets.
 We also provide surgery for birds and exotic pets in addition to our other services, as well as detailed diagnostic testing for our patients, including blood testing, stool analysis for parasites, digital x-rays, endoscopy, echocardiography, electrocardiography, and ultrasonography.